GDRX Logo

 Can hypersensitivity of the penis cause frequent erections?

-Yes, highly sensitive penile nerves may trigger erections from light friction, such as tight clothing or certain physical movements.
+Yes, highly sensitive penile nerves can trigger erections from light friction, such as tight clothing or specific physical movements.
 This is normal but can be managed with looser clothes and mindfulness mental techniques to stop erections.

 Is it healthy to be erect a lot?